souvikelric/react-cleanup-cli/README.md

 # Clean React CLI Tool

-Ever wanted a tool that creates a cli that creates a React project for you with all the clutter removed ?
+Ever wanted a tool that creates a React project for you with all the clutter removed?
-Vite is a great bundling tool that sets up a React Project quickly for us.
+Vite is a great bundling tool that sets up a React Project quickly.
-But for those of us who dont want any of the boilerplate css or jsx or remove the svg's you have do that manually
+But for those of us who don't want any of the boilerplate css or jsx or to remove the svgs it has to be done manually.

-Well this tool is exactly what you need.
+Well, this tool is exactly what you need!
 One command, a few preferences with some interactivity and you are done.
 You will have a cleaned up React JS/TS project setup for you without all the extra boilerplate.